Order before 11th December for delivery before Christmas

 We will discuss some of the top alternative options such as Euonymus Green Spire, Euonymus Jean Hughes and Box Leaf Honeysuckle so that you can make an informed decision when selecting the right hedging plants for your garden.

-Box hedging has been a popular choice for landscaping due to its neat and tidy appearance and small leaves.
+Box hedging has been a popular choice for landscaping due to its neat and tidy appearance and glossy dark green leaves.
 It can be easily pruned into topiary shapes, low hedges and defined edges, giving your garden a neat and refined look.

 It has an average growth rate of 10-20cm per year, making it the ideal choice for a low hedge.